Dudgit/virutal_cell_challange/README.md

 # Virtial Cell Challange
 The source for the challange is [here](https://virtualcellchallenge.org/)

+A [blog describing](https://arcinstitute.org/news/behind-the-data-virtual-cell-challenge) the wetlab background, dataset genaration and scoring.
+There was some mindor problem in the original scoring description, now (~Oct.
+17. ) it is corrected.

 ## The goal
 ### Note: Shortened version of Hugging Face description.
 Train a model capable of predicting the effect of silencing a gene in a (partially) unseen cell type, a task they term context generalization.